 a few thoughts on an article I saw. the FDA is cracking down on false claims, which is okay in and of itself but the take away it seems is to shun herbs altogether which is not okay.
 Below are my brief comments.
 This is the link to the article: FDA, FTC slam 7 companies… Continue Reading →

 My collection of Stephen Buhner’s books.
 An incredibly rich and important resource for any herbalist and self-healing freaks of all sorts.
 I love these books.
 Many of us with long term chronic illness will find that we have chronic infections of various kinds as well.
-I grew up on a steady diet of unnecessary pharmaceutical… Continue Reading →
+Lyme disease is really just a somewhat more recognized cause… Continue Reading →

 My primary relationships right now are with the plants that are healing me.
 It’s an all encompassing love affair.
 What humans have never been able to give me, these plants are offering.
 Plant spirit medicine is for real. we are all one. nature is inherent to how we evolved.
 Whether we use the language of… Continue Reading →